-DISCUSSION AND CONCLUSION: Samasarkara Churna; an Ayurvedic formulation has been standardized by intervention of contemporary scientific quality control actions in the traditional research described in conventional texts.
+DISCUSSION & CONCLUSION: Samasarkara Churna; an Ayurvedic formulation has been standardized by the intervention of contemporary scientific quality control actions in the traditional research described in conventional texts.
 Pharmacognostic appeals established for the raw materials could be employed as Q.C. standards for evaluating its identity and can be used for repetitive analysis.
-Purity and potency of the materials and formulations; following the procedure given could be performed in QC/QA laboratory of pharmaceutical firm.
-In the present study, two different polyherbal formulations of Samasarkara churna was taken and they were evaluated as per Indian Pharmacopoeia and WHO guidelines for their different properties like - organoleptic, extractive values (alcohol and water), Ash values (Total ash), physical characteristics (tapped and bulk density, Hausner’s ratio and Carr’s index), phytochemical evaluation, fluorescence analysis.
-Organoleptic studies revealed that altogether batches (Standard and Test) of Samasarkara Churna were brown in colour with pungent odour and sweet taste.
+Purity and potency of the materials and formulations; following the procedure given could be performed in QC/QA laboratory of a pharmaceutical firm.
+In the present study, two different polyherbal formulations of Samasarkara churna was taken, and they were evaluated as per Indian Pharmacopoeia and WHO guidelines for their different properties like - organoleptic, extractive values (alcohol and water), Ash values (Total ash), physical characteristics (tapped and bulk density, Hausner’s ratio and Carr’s index), phytochemical evaluation, fluorescence analysis.
+Organoleptic studies revealed that altogether batches (Standard and Test) of Samasarkara Churna were brown with a pungent odor and sweet taste.
 More than 90% of these samples (Standard and Test) passed through 60- mesh sieve.

-After analysis of sample of Samasarkara churna by different parameters such as total ash, acid insoluble ash, water soluble extractive, alcohol soluble extractive, lipid content, volatile oil content, and microscopic analysis, phytochemical analysis showed reproducible results between batches.
+After analysis of a sample of Samasarkara churna by different parameters such as total ash, insoluble acid ash, water-soluble extractive, alcohol-soluble extractive, lipid content, volatile oil content, and microscopic analysis, the phytochemical analysis showed reproducible results between batches.
 So it can be concluded that these parameters can be used for the evaluation of Samasarkara churna.
-The same protocol may be applied for as a regular quality control and standardization for various polyherbal formulations
+The same protocol may be applied for as regular quality control and standardization for various polyherbal formulations

 SUMMARY: Two consignments of different polyherbal formulation Samasarkara churna which purchased from the local market were evaluated as per Indian Pharmacopoeia and WHO guidelines.
-Different parameters like - organoleptic characteristics, extractive value, ash value, physical characteristics, phytochemical evaluation, fluorescence analysis, pH value etc. were evaluated and compared.
-The result of Samasarkara Churna was found in close proximity.
+Different parameters like - organoleptic characteristics, extractive value, ash value, physical characteristics, phytochemical evaluation, fluorescence analysis, pH value, etc. were evaluated and compared.
+The result of Samasarkara churna was found nearby.
 This study on Samasarkara churna was precise, reproducible and may be considered as a protocol for its evaluation.
-Present methods can be draw a parallel for evaluation for other Ayurvedic formulations.
-The same protocol may be applied for as a regular quality control and standardization for polyherbal formulations like churna.
+Present methods can draw a parallel for evaluation for other Ayurvedic formulations.
+The same protocol may be applied for as regular quality control and standardization for polyherbal formulations like churna.

-- Raval MK, Shah VK, Zalavadia VI, Seth NR, Dudhrejiya AV and Golawala K: Standardization and Assessment of Preformulation Parameter of Rasayana Tablet.
-International Journal of Pharmaceutical Science and Drug Research 2010; 2(1): 58.
+- Raval MK, Shah VK, Zalavadia VI, Seth NR, Dudhrejiya AV and Golawala K: Standardization and assessment of preformulation parameter of rasayana tablet.
+International J of Pharmaceutical Science and Drug Res 2010; 2(1): 58.

 - Vaidhya PL: Shree Bhaisajyaratnavali.
 Savita Prakashan.
 179.

 - Indian Medicinal Plants.
-(1999) Ed: 2nd, Vol: III.
 International Book Distributor, Dehradun, 3122 Anonymous.
-Indian Herbal Pharmacopoeia Revised new edn, Published by Indian drug manufacturer’s association: Mumbai; 2002; 439.
+Indian Herbal Pharmacopoeia Revised new edn, Published by Indian drug manufacturer’s association: Mumbai, 1999, Edition 2nd, Vol. III, 2002; 439.

 - Pharmacopoeia of India, Ministry of health and family welfare, Government of India: New Delhi 1966; 471.

-- The Wealth of India, Ed: 1st, National Institute of Science Communication and Information Resources, New Delhi 2004; 4: 319.
+- The Wealth of India: National Institute of Science Communication and Information Resources, New Delhi, Edition 1st, 2004; 4: 319.

-- The Wealth of India, Ed: 1st, National Institute of Science Communication and Information Resources, New Delhi 2004; 4: 318.
+- The Wealth of India: National Institute of Science Communication and Information Resources, New Delhi, Edition 1st, 2004; 4: 318.

-- Subramanyam CVS and Vasanthraju SG: Laboratory Manual of Physical Pharmacy, Ed: 2nd, Vallabh Prakashan, New Delhi 2005; 65-67.
+- Subramanyam CVS and Vasanthraju SG: Laboratory Manual of Physical Pharmacy, Vallabh Prakashan, New Delhi, Edition 2nd, 2005: 65-67.